Multi-RoI Human Mesh Recovery with Camera Consistency and Contrastive Losses

 \subsection{Comparison to Prior Arts}

-In Table \ref{tab:main_results_}, we provide quantitative comparisons with SOTA approaches.
-We compare with various kinds of approaches including IK-based approaches \cite{li2021hybrik,li2023niki}, iterative fitting approaches \cite{zhang2021pymaf,zhang2023pymaf,wang2023refit}, Transformer-based approaches \cite{cho2022cross,yoshiyasu2023deformable}, and approaches caring about camera \cite{li2022cliff,wang2023zolly}.
-As seen, our method, either with a HRNet backbone or with a ResNet backbone, has better performance on the two evaluation datasets than the corresponding compared approaches.
-Please pay attention to the comparison between our method and CLIFF \cite{li2022cliff}, as CLIFF can be viewed as the single-crop version of our method.
-Taking the backbone of HRNet-W48 as an example, the margin on MPJPE between CLIFF and ours is nearly 5mm, which is a significant improvement considering CLIFF is a very strong baseline.
-It is worth noting that our method works well in terms of all the three evaluation metrics, while Zolly \cite{wang2023zolly} and NIKI~\cite{li2023niki} are competitive in terms of PA-MPJPE but not MPJPE or PVE.
-Our method performs well on both testing datasets, while other approaches such as PLIKS~\cite{shetty2023pliks} and ReFit~\cite{wang2023refit} show advantages on 3DPW but not Human3.6M.
-These experiments demonstrate the robustness of our method.
+Table \ref{tab:main_results_} provides quantitative comparisons with SOTA approaches.
+We compare with IK-based approaches \cite{li2021hybrik,li2023niki}, iterative fitting approaches \cite{zhang2021pymaf,zhang2023pymaf,wang2023refit}, Transformer-based approaches \cite{cho2022cross,yoshiyasu2023deformable}, and approaches improving camera \cite{li2022cliff,wang2023zolly}, etc. As seen, our method, either with a HRNet backbone or with a ResNet backbone, has better performance on the two evaluation datasets than the corresponding compared approaches.
+Please pay attention to the comparison between our method and CLIFF \cite{li2022cliff}, as our method is implemented based on CLIFF.
+Taking the backbone of HRNet-W48 as an example, the margin on MPJPE between CLIFF and ours is 5mm, which is a large improvement considering CLIFF is a very strong baseline.
+When compared with Zolly \cite{wang2023zolly} and NIKI~\cite{li2023niki}, our method works well in terms of all the three evaluation metrics.
+Zolly and NIKI are competitive in terms of PA-MPJPE but not MPJPE or PVE.
+Our method performs well on both testing datasets, while approaches such as PLIKS~\cite{shetty2023pliks} and ReFit~\cite{wang2023refit} show advantages on 3DPW but not Human3.6M.

-In Figure~\ref{fig:big-figure-example1}, we show qualitative comparisons between our method and SOTA approaches.
-The shown cases are challenging, which either contain complex poses or some part of the body is occluded by other body parts.
+Figure~\ref{fig:big-figure-example1} shows qualitative comparisons between our method and SOTA approaches.
+The shown cases are challenging, containing either complex poses or showing occlusions by other body parts.
 For these cases, our estimated meshes resemble the GT (green color) better than results of the compared approaches.
-Figure~\ref{fig:per-action-joint} shows the action and per joint comparisons on Human3.6M.
-Our method outperforms FastMETRO and CLIFF on almost all kinds of actions and joints.
+Figure~\ref{fig:per-action-joint} shows the per action and per joint comparisons on Human3.6M.
+Our method outperforms FastMETRO and CLIFF on all kinds of actions and joints.